Thor1411/Browser-Time-Tracker/README.md

-# Browser-Time-Tracker
-Overview
-The Browser Time Tracker is a Chrome extension designed to help users monitor and manage their time spent browsing.
-It tracks usage in real-time, displays daily and weekly statistics, and allows users to set a daily limit.
-Notifications are sent to remind users of their browsing duration or when the daily limit is reached.

-Features
-Time Tracking:

-Tracks total time spent browsing in real-time.
-Automatically resets the time at the end of the day.
-Daily Limit:

-Users can set a daily browsing time limit.
-Notifies users when they reach or exceed the limit.
-Weekly Stats:

-Displays browsing stats for each day of the current week.
-Notifications:

-Hourly reminders of browsing time.
-Alerts when the daily limit is reached.
-Interactive Popup:

-View current usage and remaining time.
-Update daily limits directly from the popup.
-Installation
-Clone or download this repository.
-Open Chrome and navigate to chrome://extensions/.
-Enable "Developer mode" in the top right corner.
-Click on "Load unpacked" and select the folder containing this extension.
-The extension is now ready to use!
-Usage
-Popup Interface
-Click on the extension icon in the browser toolbar to open the popup.
-View:
-Time spent browsing today.
-Progress bar showing the percentage of the daily limit used.
-Remaining time for the day.
-Update your daily limit:
-Enter a new limit (in hours) in the input field.
-Click "Save" to update the limit.
-Weekly Stats
-View daily browsing stats for the current week in the "Weekly Stats" section of the popup.
-Files and Structure
-1. background.js
-Handles background tasks:

-Initializes storage values when the extension is installed.
-Tracks browsing time using a periodic alarm.
-Manages notifications for hourly reminders and daily limit alerts.
-2. popup.js
-Handles the popup interface:

-Updates the usage display, progress bar, and weekly stats.
-Allows users to set and save a daily limit.
-3. styles.css
-Defines the styles for the popup interface:

-Clean and responsive design.
-Progress bars, buttons, and layout for stats display.
-Example Popup Interface:
-Displays current browsing time and progress.
-Allows users to adjust daily limits interactively.
-Customization
-Change Daily Limit:

-Modify the default daily limit in background.js: javascript
-Copy
-Edit
-dailyLimit: 480, // Default: 8 hours
-Notification Messages:

-Customize notifications in background.js under chrome.notifications.create.
-Style Tweaks:

-Update styles in styles.css for a personalized look.
-Future Enhancements
-Add monthly statistics.
-Introduce customizable themes.
-Sync data across devices using Chrome's cloud storage.
+# Browser Time Tracker

+Description: A Chrome extension that tracks your browsing time, notifies you about your usage, and allows you to set daily limits.
+Stay in control of your online habits with timely reminders and insightful usage patterns.

+Features:\
+Tracks total browsing time per day.

+Sends notifications:\
+Hourly reminders of browsing time.\
+Alerts when the daily limit is reached.\
+Displays daily usage and a weekly usage pattern.\
+Allows users to set a customizable daily usage limit.\
+Provides a visually appealing progress bar for tracking today's usage.

+Installation:\
+Download the project files.\
+Open the Chrome browser and navigate to chrome://extensions/.\
+Enable Developer Mode (toggle in the top-right corner).\
+Click on Load unpacked and select the folder containing the extension files.\
+The extension will now appear in your browser toolbar.

+Usage:\
+Click on the extension icon to open the popup interface.\
+Today's Usage: Displays your total browsing time for the day.\
+Daily Limit: Set your daily time limit in hours.\
+Use the input box to specify the limit and click "Set Limit."\
+Usage Pattern: View your weekly browsing statistics.

+Notifications will:\
+Remind you of your usage every hour.\
+Alert you when you reach your daily limit.\
+File Structure\
+manifest.json

+Permissions\
+The following permissions are required:
+alarms: For periodic time tracking.\
+storage: To store usage data and settings.\
+notifications: To send reminders and alerts.

+Future Enhancements:\
+Add options for notifications customization (e.g., sound, frequency).\
+Include detailed analytics with charts for better insights.\
+Support for multiple browsers and platforms.